OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 # BIG BATCH TO MVP

 ### Wave 1 to MVP (BULK!!)
+- [ ] Delete on UserPalette search does not delete item.
+Disable/hide search on Edit state?
+- [ ] UserPalette -> Top left tab bar button to Clear All with confirmation alert ..
 - [ ] When image analysis is processing, hide the bottom tab bar?
+..
 - [ ] Onboarding view
+..
 - [ ] Update image analysis view to have updated user palette so it can analyze colours properly.
+..
 - [ ] Fix word wrap on palette select items
+..
 - [ ] Add a general typeface

 Suggestions: